The ruling-party candidate strongly opposed by China wins Taiwan's presidential election

 At stake is peace, social stability and prosperity on the island, 160 kilometers (100 miles) off the coast of China, which Beijing claims as its own and to be retaken by force if necessary.

 While domestic issues such as the sluggish economy and expensive housing also featured prominently in the campaign, Lai’s Democratic Progressive Party’s appeal to self-determination, social justice and rejection of China’s threats ultimately won out.
-It is the first time a single party has led Taiwan for three consecutive four-year presidential terms since the first open presidential elections in 1996.
+It’s the first time a single party has led Taiwan for three consecutive four-year presidential terms since the first open presidential election in 1996.

 At a post-election news conference, Lai thanked the Taiwanese electorate for “writing a new chapter in our democracy.
 We have shown the world how much we cherish our democracy.
 This is our unwavering commitment.”